SpaceK33z/web-to-plex/README.md

 This browser extension searches your [Plex Media Server (PMS)](https://www.plex.tv/downloads/) for matching media on sites like [IMDb](https://imdb.com), letting you immediately open the movie or TV show in Plex, if it is available.
 If the item isn't found on your PMS, then a download button is added instead.

-Optionally, you can configure [Sonarr](https://sonarr.tv/) (TV Shows), [Radarr](https://radarr.video/) (Movies), and/or [CouchPotato](https://couchpota.to/) (Both) in the extension's options.
+Optionally, you can configure [Sonarr](https://sonarr.tv/) (TV Shows), [Radarr](https://radarr.video/) (Movies), [Watcher 3](https://nosmokingbandit.github.io/), and/or [CouchPotato](https://couchpota.to/) (Both) in the extension's options.
 After that, you can immediately add a TV show or movie to CouchPotato/Sonarr/Radarr with one click, right from your favorite site.

 ![Examples](example.png)